Brown-striped Wrap-around Spider

 Found on Ellura (in the Murray Mallee, SA), the Adelaide Hills and elsewhere

-Both male & female have very spiny legs, which isn't normally very obvious, but with black hairs and golden spines they stand out quite clearly with these specimens.
+Both males & females have very spiny legs, which isn't normally very obvious, but with black hairs and golden spines they stand out quite clearly.

 These are now Hortophora biapicata, but it takes a while for Atlas to catch up with new binomial names.